cisagov/ScubaGear/CONTRIBUTING.md

 passes the CI checks.
 If you would rather make the changes yourself to pass the CI checks, please feel free to do so.

+### PR assignee responsibilities ##

+When you are assigned to a PR, you are responsible for moving it through the review lifecycle.
+This applies whether you are an external contributor who opened the PR or an internal developer shepherding the work.

+PR assignees should:

+1. Provide a clear, complete PR description that explains what changed, which issue(s) will be closed when the PR is merged, and which testing steps reviewers should follow.
+1. Assign, request, or coordinate with the appropriate reviewers for the PR.
+1. Collaborate with reviewers to address feedback and resolve review comments.
+1. Complete all required pre-approval, pre-merge, and post-merge checklist items.
+1. After receiving approval from two reviewers, merge their own PR when they have permission to do so.
+If you do not have merge permission, coordinate with a maintainer to complete the merge.

 ### Quality assurance and code reviews ##

 All PRs will be tested, vetted, and reviewed by our team before being